chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 - AUM growth over time
 - Production growth over time

+# Updates

 This dashboard is updated monthly, maintaining a live connection to ensure it displays the most up-to-date AUM and production information for every advisor in the firm.
-This project was my first experience using Power BI.

 # Dashboard Images